Small Business Information About

 You Decide Which Taxation Method Is Better

-BC transitioned back to reimplementing PST in April 2013 after losing a 2011 referendum vote.
-I thought a discussion on the two different taxation methods would be helpful for small business owners and bookkeepers specializing in small business to understand the difference between the two types of sale tax.
+B.C. transitioned back to reimplementing PST in April 2013 after losing a 2011 referendum vote.
+I thought a discussion of the two different taxation methods would help small business owners and bookkeepers specializing in small businesses understand the difference between the two types of sale tax.

-Even after the referendum in August 2011, there were still a lot of discussion and opinions on whether HST is a good or bad tax ... whether people were for or against ... or people who just wanted to maintain the status quo.
+Even after the referendum in August 2011, there was still much discussion and opinion on whether HST is a good or bad tax, whether people were for or against it or just wanted to maintain the status quo.

 Here are just a few facts I've found when you compare provincial sales taxes to harmonized sales taxes.